JaxWil24/Hearing_Aid_Accessibility/README.md

 # Hearing Aids and Costco
 Legislation recently passed regarding hearing aids that will impact a large percent of the population and providers, such as Costco.

+## Project Outline
+* Decide on a topic
+* Develop a question
+* Communication protocols
+* Technologies
+  * Gather data for analysis
+  * Clean and organize data into csv files
+  * Create a database to hold information for the project
+  * Perform exploratory analysis on data
+  * Create a machine learning model (reads and organizes data according to which model is used)
+  * Decide on a dashboard to hold results
+* Design and present a demonstration of analysis

+# Topic
 "Costco’s hearing aid centers have been one of the biggest success stories in the hearing aid industry over the past decade.
 According to a 2017 report from Bernstein Research, sales at Costco hearing centers have grown at approximately 20% per year since 2011, with Costco expected to account for 19% of all units sold in the U.S. retail market by 2021." - (https://www.hearingtracker.com/hearing-aids/costco)

 Final Ruling Link